 Research Computing Consultant.
 Joel's previous position was Director of Computing and Electronics at the CU/NIST research institute JILA.
 Possessing a keen interest in science, computing and networks, Joel has spent his entire professional career at the University of Colorado in Boulder in computing and network support roles, including deploying high performance computing and networking to researchers at JILA when HPC was still a young field.
 The Research Computing group presents Joel with the exciting opportunity to help deliver a broad range of HPC resources to the entire CU community and worldwide collaborators.

 Shelley is the Assistant Director of Research Data and Training.
-She helps scientists optimize their research through effective data management skills.
+Her roles include training researchers to use our systems more effectively, and helping scientists optimize their research through effective data management skills.
+She is also the Director of Education and Training in the Center for Research Data and Digital Scholarship (CRDDS), a collaborative effort with the CU Libraries.
 Shelley's experience is in data management and quality control.
 She earned her PhD in Atmospheric and Oceanic Sciences in Spring 2014.